- SAFESPORT PROGRAM

 USA Water Polo has adopted the United States Olympic Committee's Athlete Safety Standards, which includes training videos through the US Center for SafeSport.
 There are three courses that must be completed in order to become SafeSport Certified: Emotional and Physical Misconduct, Sexual Misconduct Awareness Education, and Mandatory Reporting.

 Coach, referees, and club administrators, including all High Performance and ODP Coaches and staff members are required to complete the SafeSport training.
-Upon completion of the SafeSport training, the member should save a copy of the certification of completion.
+Upon completion of the SafeSport training, the member should save a copy of the certification of completion, *required every two(2) years.
 The USA Water Polo National Office will receive record of course completion directly from the Training Site and will record it within your member account.
 Failure to complete training will result in a disqualification from participation in USA Water Polo activity.

 To Complete the SafeSport Courses: